 As well as increases in:

 - Sweat onset (sweating starts earlier)

 It is also important to note that factors affecting these changes determine the extent to which adaptations occur.
 For example, acclimation in hot and dry environments has been shown to be different from that in hot and humid environments (a greater sweat rate increase has been seen in the latter case).
-Acclimation is also known to depend on volume of exercise, intensity, and maintenance of an elevated body temperature during exercise.
+Acclimation is also known to depend on volume of exercise, intensity, duration and maintenance of an elevated internal body temperature during exercise.

 When preparing to acclimatize to the heat, athletes should gain a base level of fitness in a cooler environment prior to heat exposure.
 Fit individuals already have some of the physical advantages that are gained with acclimation—for example, an increased sweat rate.
 Guidelines have been introduced for the high school population for the purpose of gradual heat acclimatization during the preseason.

 Heat Acclimatization Tips

 There are steps you can take to help your body acclimatize to a new environment:

 - Do not participate in more than one practice per day in the first five days of practice

 - Do not practice more than three hours in one day for the first five days of practice

 - Do not wear full gear until day six of practice